niltsh/niltsh.github.com/source/_posts/2013-01-31-about-donation-to-mplayerx.markdown

 Although I did successfully received the donation for almost 1 year, this year it got banned.

-I have made a alternative solution, I made a **BUY button**, which you could see in the [homepage](http://mplayerx.org) now.
+I have made a alternative solution, a **BUY button**, which you could see in the [homepage](http://mplayerx.org) now.
 But I'm not sure it is working, since I didn't test it.

 If it is still not working you could [drop me a message](mailto: zongyao.qu@gmail.com), or just ignore it.
 I already appreciate your willingness.